TV Tropes Needs Your Help

 - Adventure Time just loves to do this.
 As it underwent Cerebus Syndrome, the episodes starting getting more mature and character-oriented, but the show is still mostly a bizarre comedy.
 So, one episode we'll have nuclear warfare and a thinly-veiled Alzheimer's metaphor; the next, we'll have Finn and Jake treating a children's book like a Tome of Eldritch Lore and BMO talking to himself in a mirror.

 - Ultimate Spider-Man takes the Ben 10: Omniverse road.
 While it is Lighter and Softer and Denser and Wackier than the usual Spidey fare, its main arc plot is much darker than the comedic episodes.
 Season 2 seems to be going for a more mature arc plot too, while still maintaining humour.

 - Rick and Morty is pretty much always dark.
-Whether the dark is utterly hilarious or Depressingly serious is another matter.
+Whether the dark is utterly hilarious or depressingly serious is another matter.
 Race of man made people taking a restaurant hostage, being held on trial for the death of a giant, or getting ready to bring Armageddon to start another Adam and Eve situation?
 Hilarious.
-Marital troubles, Other dimensions of you causing trouble, and Replacing yourself in another universe seconds after the you from that one died?
+Marital troubles, other versions of you from other dimensions causing trouble, and replacing yourself in another universe seconds after the you from that one died?
 Disturbing.
 And it's not uncommon to switch between the two sides several times in the same episode.